dwrobel/flatcam/README.md

 - changed the script icon to a smaller one in the sys tray menu
 - fixed bug with losing the visibility of toolbars if at first startup the user tries to change something in the Preferences before doing a first save of Preferences
 - changed a bit the splash PNG file
+- moved all the GUI Preferences classes into it's own file flatcamGUI.PreferencesUI.py

 18.09.2019